Compressed Bio Gas (CBG) is the need of the hour, and Government is taking all steps to promote ecosystem around it: Shri Hardeep S. Puri

 The Compressed Bio Gas (CBG) plant inaugurated by Shri Hardeep S. Puri in Sangrur is a step in achieving objectives of the Sustainable Alternative Towards Affordable Transportation (SATAT) scheme, which was launched by Government of India in October 2018 to establish an ecosystem for production of Compressed Bio Gas (CBG) from various waste/ biomass sources in the country.
 The scheme aims to empower and unleash the rural economy by supporting farmers, increase India’s domestic energy production and self-sufficiency and also reduce the air pollution, and help India lead the world toward a clean energy transition.
 Apart from this plant, 38 CBG / Biogas Plants have been commissioned under the SATAT initiative.

-The CBG Plant at Sangrur, is spread across an area of 20 acres (approx.).
+The CBG Plant at Sangrur, commissioned with an FDI investment of Rs.
+220 crores (approx.) by Verbio AG, one of Germany’s leading Bio-energy companies, is spread across an area of 20 acres (approx.).
 The plant’s present production is about 6 TPD CBG, but soon this plant will process 300 Tons Per Day of paddy straw at max. capacity to produce 33 TPD of CBG using 8 digesters of 10,000 cubic meters.

 Noting the importance of the day of the CBG plant inauguration, Shri Hardeep S. Puri said the plant is inaugurated a day after announcement of pivotal schemes and benefits for the farming community by Prime Minister Shri Narendra Modi.
 Yesterday, PM released the 12th instalment of the PM-KISAN direct benefit transfer scheme.
 Rs.
 16,000 crores were instantly transferred into farmer-beneficiaries accounts.
-More than 12 lakh farmer beneficiaries have been covered under the PM-KISAN scheme.
 The Prime Minister also inaugurated 600 Pradhan Mantri Kisan Samruddhi Kendras (PMKSK), which will not only be sales centres for fertiliser but a mechanism for establishing a deep bond with the farmers of the country.
 He had also launched the Pradhan Mantri Bhartiya Jan Urvarak Pariyojana – One Nation One Fertiliser, a scheme for ensuring affordable quality fertiliser under the ‘Bharat brand to the farmers.

 Union Minister of Petroleum & Natural Gas said that the initiatives such as this CBG plants are a huge leap forward in arriving at a win-win situation for farmers and the environment.